KaylaMorris11/Built-From-Scratch-Code-Quiz/README.md

-A quiz to test your coding knowledge.
+This is a quiz to test your coding knowledge.
+Try to get the highest score by answering all of the questions correctly the fastest!

 Technoligies used: HTML, CSS, JAVASCRIPT

 Deployed Application: https://kaylamorris11.github.io/Code-Quiz/